approvals/ApprovalTests.cpp/doc/ToString.source.md

 formatted | `(type)=(formatted)` | Works well for many lines of the same type of data, for example an array of rectangles | &nbsp;
 tab-separated | &nbsp; | Works with Excel and Markdown; works well for many lines of the same data | &nbsp;
 comma-separated | `type, csv` | Works with Excel | Works with Excel

+### Composability

+TODO Explain things like:

+* When are things very non-composable, e.g. hand-coded YAML

+### Lists

+Notice how this:

+snippet: ApprovalTests_Catch2_Tests/ToStringWrapperExample.MultipleLinesCanBeHardToRead.approved.txt

+compares to this:

+snippet: ApprovalTests_Catch2_Tests/ToStringWrapperExample.AlternativeFormattingCanBeEasyToRead.approved.txt

+Some formats will be more readable when you are writing lists of objects.

+### Tools

+TODO Explain things like:

+* Using Excel to create graphs
+* Loading runt-time data from captured approval results
+* Querying logs from JSON output
+* IExecutable queries